Maenad: References in modern culture

 The Bassarids (composed 1964–65, premiered 1966), to a libretto by W. H. Auden and Chester Kallman, is the most famous opera composed by Hans Werner Henze.

 Maenads are the adopted symbol of Tetovo in North Macedonia, depicted prominently of the city's coat of arms.
 The inclusion of maenad imagery dates to 1932 when a small statuette of a maenad, dating to the 6th century BC, was found in the city.
 The "Tetovo Maenad" was featured on the reverse of a Macedonian 5000 denar banknote issued in 1996.

 In the television series Xena: Warrior Princess and Young Hercules, the bacchae are intentionally conflated with vampires.
-Their presentation on Xena focuses on the vampiric aspects of this conflation, while their appearances on Young Hercules highlight their maenadic traits.
+Their presentation in the former series focuses on the vampiric aspects of this conflation, while the latter highlights their maenadic traits.

 In season 2 of the HBO series True Blood, the primary antagonist was Maryann, a maenad.
 Many of the classic elements of maenads (including vines, people driven into a sexual frenzy and the head of a bull) were featured.

+A maenad is the primary antagonist in "Last Call," a story by Jim Butcher set within the Dresden Files universe.
+She buys a large quantity of microbrew beer and casts a spell on it, intending to serve it at a Chicago Bulls game and drive the crowd into a Dionysian frenzy.